ramu1523/SpringBoot_Docker/README.md

 $ docker logs container-id

-To view the docker images
+To view the docker containers
 $ docker ps --all

 Test the docker app response using the below url